NER Class Z: Withdrawal of the C7

 By the late 1930s, the new V2s were taking away the duties of the C7s.
 Had World War 2 not intervened, withdrawal would have started before 1940.
-However withdrawal was pushed back to August 1943.
+However withdrawal was pushed back, only starting in August 1943.
 Withdrawal was quick, however, with only 14 surviving to nationalization.
 Within a year, British Railways withdrew the remaining C7s, with none surviving into preservation.

 Withdrawal of the C9

-Their boilers were considered non-standard (compared to the C7s), thus they were withdrawn in April 1942(2171) and January 1943(727), before the first standard C7 was withdrawn.
-Neither of the two survived into preservation.
+Their boilers were considered non-standard (compared to the C7s), thus they were withdrawn and scrapped in April 1942 (2171) and January 1943 (727), before the first standard C7 was withdrawn.

 Loco details

 Numbers in parentheses were allocated but not applied.